 The ideal ratio changes throughout the growth cycle of your marijuana plants.
 For instance, you need a higher proportion of N and K to P during the vegetative stage.
 A general rule of thumb is to remain close to a 3-1-3 (N-P-K) ratio for the first few weeks.

-During flowering, it is best to reduce the proportion of nitrogen to phosphorus and potassium compared to the ratio used during the vegetative stage.
+It is best to reduce the proportion of nitrogen to phosphorus and potassium during flowering compared to the ratio used during the vegetative stage.
 It is essential to lower the portion of N at this point.
 It can reduce bud development and promote vegetative growth instead of generative (also known as flowering) growth.

 Maintaining higher proportions of P and K is critical when flowering.
-This is because the plants are using larger amounts during the flowering stage than they did during the vegetative stage.
+This is because the plants use larger amounts during the flowering stage than during the vegetative stage.

-Please note that the majority of nutrient deficiencies are due to excessively high or low pH levels in your water.
+Please note that most nutrient deficiencies are due to excessively high or low pH levels in your water.
 Ideally, soil-grown marijuana plants will have a pH of 6.0-7.0.
-The range drops to 5.5-6.5 if you use coco coir as a growing medium, or if you are growing hydroponically.
+The range drops to 5.5-6.5 if you use coco coir as a growing medium or if you are growing hydroponically.
 When the pH is at the wrong level, it reduces the plant’s ability to absorb these nutrients.